AndrewFarley/AWS-Automated-Daily-Instance-AMI-Snapshots/README.md

 1. To try to save them money in regards to backups by deleting them after a while (7 days by default)

+## What does this do...?
+1. This uses the serverless framework, which generates a CloudFormation stack and deploys it to your AWS account in the eu-west-1 region (adjustable)
+1. This CloudFormation stack deploys a Lambda and a role for this lambda to allow it to do what it needs to do.
+1. Finally this CloudFormation stack configures that Lambda to be executed once a day automatically via CloudWatch Events.
+1. When this lambda runs, it scans through EVERY AWS region for any instances with the tag Key of "backup".
+If it finds any, it will create a snapshot of them, preserving all the tags
+1. After its done taking snapshots, it will then scan through all the AMIs that this script created, and will evaluate if it's time to delete those AMIs if they are old enough
+1. THAT's IT!
+You don't have to do anything, just install this, and start backing up your servers.

 ## Prerequisites

 - [Serverless Framework v1.0+](https://serverless.com/)